-The world is changing quickly—new technology, bold scientific advances, and creative ways to use data.
-Today there’s a critical need for professionals in key STEM disciplines, and that need is only growing.
-A Drake education in STEM can give you the academic knowledge, the preparation, the real-world experiences, and the connections to take your talents and skills to some incredibly exciting places—the ground floor of emerging fields with sought-after, high-growth careers.
+A Drake degree in a STEM field can give you the academic knowledge, preparation, real-world experiences, and connections to take your talents and skills to some incredibly exciting places.